arangodb/arangodb-java-driver/tutorial/Tutorial.md

 Some details you should know about the code:

-- the document key is passed to the `BaseDocument` constructor
+- The document key is passed to the `BaseDocument` constructor
-- `addAttribute()` puts a new key/value pair into the document
+- The `addAttribute()` method puts a new key/value pair into the document
-- each attribute is stored as a single key value pair in the document root
+- Each attribute is stored as a single key value pair in the document root

-## Read a document
+### Read a document

-To read the created document:
+Read the created document:

 ```java
 System.out.println("Reading document...");